wcgordon1/TustinRecruiting/src/content/jobs/tr-saas-account-executive-federal-way-saas-3v0bmr.md

 ---
 position: SaaS Account Executive
 description: >-
-  ## Position Overview

-  Are you passionate about cybersecurity and interested in driving sales in a high-impact environment?
+  Position Overview Are you passionate about cybersecurity and interested in driving sales in a highimpact environment?
 We are seeking a dynamic and motivated SaaS Account Executive to join our team in Federal Way, WA.
 This role is crucial for our regional expansion efforts in security software, focusing on identity management and cloud security solutions.
 You will be part of a vibrant 10+ person team, working the second shift from 2:00 PM to 10:30 PM, ensuring that our clients' needs are met ...
 location: 'Federal Way, WA'
 team: Software
 schedule: 'Second Shift (2:00 PM - 10:30 PM)'